faxryzen/PR-StatusUpdater/README.md

 ### What policies can be applied to pull requests?

 - **You can set deadlines for pull request creation and submission**
-    In fact, you can specify any timeframes.
+    In fact, you can specify any deadlines.
 For instance, a teacher can set a `fine` label on GitHub when they consider a lab assignment ready for submission.
+They can even set any formula that applies when a deadline is missed.
+This is done in the config file; examples can be found in `configs/labs/labs-pagination-test.yaml`
 - **You can use labels to penalize or reward students**
-    Using labels like `+1` or `-2`, etc., you can influence the final **score** students will have.
+    Using labels like `+1`, `-2`, `+0.42`, etc., you can influence the final **score** students will have.

 ### What is NOT available at the moment?

-The program is not finished, but it already allows fetching pull requests via GitHub.
+The program is not finished, but it already allows fetching pull requests via GitHub. **PULLING UP MORE THAN 100 PULL REQUESTS NOW**!
 Currently, **it is not possible to**:

 - Use GitLab or Bitbucket (but you can implement it yourself!
 The program provides an interface and a great factory for that).

 - Configure the application via the bot.
 For now, you need to edit the configuration files directly and rewrite the YAML files.
 However, all comments are included.

-- Fetch more than 100 pull requests per request (GitHub).
-Unfortunately, this is a GraphQL limitation, and I'm still thinking about a solution.

 - Run the program NOT via Telegram.
-I have abandoned the console version, maybe in future...

 # Installation